silentorb/game-design/marloth/rpg/rpg-context.md

 * Big picture
   * I like how skill trees give a clear visual representation of how an ability fits within the larger picture and how it relates to other abilities
 * Planning ahead
-  * Similar to the previous point, a skill tree allows players to plan ahead—if I want to get this later ability I need to first choose this earlier ability
+  * Similar to the previous point, a skill tree allows players to plan ahead—if I want to get a later ability I see the earlier abilities I need to acquire first
 * Theme visualization
-  * I love character class themes, and an skill tree can act as a showcase to display all of the abilities in a single view so you get the full force of the theme
+  * I love character class themes, and skill trees can act as showcases, displaying all of the abilities in a single view so the player can get the full force of the theme

 #### Cons

 * They are not as flexible to develop and expand upon
-* Most games with skill trees appear out of the gate with those trees fully fleshed out and fine-tuned to fit within a single UI view
+* Most games with skill trees are released out of the gate with the trees fully fleshed out and fine-tuned to fit within a single UI view
 * Skill trees loose some of their appeal when they need scrolling or zooming
 * They nearly require a level-based character system
   * It is possible though uncommon to have non-level based skill trees